Caroline Fiot appointed cellar master at Ruinart

 An international and atypical career: how Caroline Fiot embodies tradition, innovation, and sustainability at Ruinart

-Rarely has a head cellar master followed such a diverse path anchored in modernity.
-Before joining Ruinart, Caroline Fiot distinguished herself through experiences in prestigious estates in Saint-Émilion, Bordeaux, Médoc, as well as through assignments in New York, Vietnam, and Argentina.
-This cosmopolitan career allowed her to develop a global vision of wine while incorporating a culture of excellence and openness.
-At Moët Hennessy in Champagne, she was involved in research and development projects on fermentation management, limiting the impact of lightstruck flavor, and innovation in responsible packaging.
+Rarely has a head of cellars presented such a diverse and modern path.
+Before joining Ruinart, Caroline Fiot distinguished herself through experiences within prestigious estates in Saint-Émilion, Bordeaux, Médoc, as well as through missions in New York, Vietnam, and Argentina.
+This cosmopolitan background allowed her to develop a global vision of wine while embracing a culture of excellence and openness.
+At Moët Hennessy in Champagne, she was involved in research and development projects on fermentation management, reducing lightstrike impact, and innovation in responsible packaging.

-• Scientific expertise applied to mastering complex fermentations and combating aromatic variations caused by the environment.
+• Scientific expertise applied to mastering complex fermentations and combating aromatic variations due to environment.

-• Management of cross-functional projects on innovation regarding packaging and viticultural adaptation, reflecting the sector’s evolution in response to climate upheavals.
+• Management of cross-functional projects on innovation in containers and viticultural adaptation, reflecting sector evolution faced with climate upheaval.

 • Development of a managerial approach centered on transmission and intergenerational collaboration within the tasting committee.